glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/state.md

 > `RoomLoader.XOrigin(xOrigin)` ➜ :Struct:.:RoomLoader:

 Sets the X Origin state to use in the next :Loading: or :Screenshotting: call.
-Resets automatically right after.

 |Parameter|Type|Description|
 |---|---|---|